carabalonepaulo/task_dispatcher/README.md

 - `finished` signal renamed to `completed` for sake of compatibility with GDScriptFunctionState.
 - Multiple workers, if you don't specify how many it will automatically launch one worker for each available thread.
 - Using `ConcurrentQueue` instead of `Queue`.
-- Callback argument is now the task itself, not the value.
-You can get the value using `task.get_result()`.

 ## Task
 Small class that is similar to a Promise/Task/Future in other languages.
 Each Task has a state that can be either PENDING or COMPLETED.
 You can access the state using the method `get_state()` and you can obtain the result value (that can be an error) using the method `get_result()`.
 Tasks will emit a signal called `completed(task)` when the task is succeed or fail.